ChetanSakate/ai-customer-personalization-recommendation-engine/README.md

 # 🤖 AI-Powered Customer Personalization & Recommendation Engine

+🚀 Built an AI-powered recommendation system that simulates a 10% increase in conversion rate using customer segmentation and behavioral intelligence.

 ## 📌 Overview

 This project builds an end-to-end customer personalization system designed to improve conversion rates and revenue through intelligent recommendations.